-I also ran through my reference sheet I use to keep accurate bird measurements.
+I also ran through my reference sheet that I use to keep accurate bird measurements.
 My new Bird Taxidermy Measurement Sheet is going to be part of my new bird book if I can eventually get it finished and stop adding to it.

-The Gyrfalcon on Rock lost the “UK Bird Competition” to an very nice Bittern by William Hales this meant he broke my six year run so well done to William, it did however just manage win the new “Breakthrough Judges Choice Best of Show” shield.
+The Gyrfalcon lost the Bird Competition to a very nice Bittern by William Hales and this meant he broke my six year run, so well done to William.
+The Gyrfalcon did however manage to win the new Breakthrough Judges' Choice Best of Show.